Shanmus4/Polaroid/Support/PLANNING.md

 ## Gallery Modal (2025-04-21)
 - Gallery opens as a modal/overlay on FAB click, displaying all images saved in browser cache (localStorage).
-- Each image is shown in a grid with its own download button.
+- Each image is shown in a grid with its own download button and delete button.
-- A "Download All" button allows downloading all images as a ZIP.
+- A "Download All" button allows downloading all images as separate PNGs (not ZIP).
+This button is hidden on iOS.
 - Gallery can be closed via an X button or clicking outside.
 - All UI/logic is modular and testable.
 - Tests and documentation updated for this feature.